selwynpolit/d9book/book/nodes-and-fields.md

 ```

 Interestingly, if you use the [smart_date module](https://www.drupal.org/project/smart_date), you might use this version.
-Notice that dates are already stored as timestamps so you don't have to
+Notice that dates are already stored as timestamps, so you don't have to
 first convert them.

 ```php